Tips for potting up houseplants in unique vessels

 -For the middle layer, you will add a well draining soil, like a cactus soil mix.
 Be sure you chose a soil mix with plenty of pumice/perlite!
 This will increase moisture and nutrient retention of the potting soil and act like reservoirs, retaining water and nutrients and releasing them when needed.

 -For the top layer, gently place the roots of your plant, then cover and surround them with more cactus/succulent soil.
 Be sure to completely cover the roots in and then press down firmly on the soil to give your plant plenty of support.

 Tip Four: Using a Cache Pot/Nursery Pot

-When it comes time to water you can simply water with the plant as is or you can remove the nursery/cache pot and plant and bring it over to the sink for a drink.
+When it comes time to water you can simply water (add a dose of Sacred Soil Tonic for optimal growth and health) with the plant as is or you can remove the nursery/cache pot and plant and bring it over to the sink for a drink.